Salt Lake Peer Court

 Salt Lake Peer Court provides an alternative approach to juvenile justice in which youth referred for minor offenses are sentenced by a jury of their peers.
 Using a restorative justice-based approach, Salt Lake Peer Court provides early intervention for a variety of offenses, such as truancy, fighting, tobacco/alcohol, theft, bullying, trespassing, assault and disorderly conduct; holds the referred youth accountable for their actions; provides educational experiences to assist them in building the skills necessary to change their problem behaviors; and helps them strengthen their ties to school, community, and positive peer role models.
 Referred youth must admit guilt and must voluntarily agree to attend the program.
 Referred youth must admit guilt and must voluntarily agree to attend the program.
 At least one parent/guardian must accompany the referred youth.

-Each year, approximately 120 Peer Court youth volunteers are selected from Salt Lake City high schools, and the 47 advisors are from the community-at-large, including University of Utah law students and Lowell Bennion Community Service Center students.
-During the school year, Peer Court volunteers adjudicate approximately 350 new and carry-over cases.
-They receive the new cases from Salt Lake School District resource officers, administerators, counselors and social workers; elementary through high school, as well as truancy cases from the Third District Juvenile Court as a diversion program for truant youth..
+Each year, approximately 120 Peer Court youth volunteers are selected from Salt Lake City high schools, and 47 advisors are from the community-at-large, including University of Utah law students and Lowell Bennion Community Service Center students.
+During the school year, Peer Court volunteers adjudicate approximately 270 new and carry-over cases.
+They receive the new cases from Salt Lake School District resource officers, administrators, counselors and social workers; elementary through high school, as well as truancy cases from the Third District Juvenile Court as a diversion program for truant youth..

 Weekly Peer Court Hearings